apache/tomee/examples/simple-singleton/README.md

         // to ensure the PropertyRegistryBean is thread-safe. private final Properties properties = new Properties();

-        // The @Startup method ensures that this method is
+        // The @Startup annotation ensures that this method is
         // called when the application starts up.
         @PostConstruct
         public void applicationStartup() {